AminZibayi/react-extensible/README.md

 ## API Reference

-### Provider

-A React component; It has no props.
-All the `Extension`s have to be descendants of a Provider component; Having only one Provider in your app is highly recommended.

 ### Actions

 A static class; It has five methods:

-1. `register(extnInfo: Object)`: registers an extension so can use the registered extension information to display extension in your app, you can even display an extension at several places in your app.
+1. `register(extnInfo: Object)`: registers an extension so you can use the information of the registered extension to display the extension in your app, you can even display an extension at several places in your app.

 `extnInfo`:
 ```javascript